Calm1403/School-Notes/README.md

 And then I write text bellow it to explain it in more detail, typically;
-the command above is how to destroy a linux box with a managed root directory, so don't try execute it :)
+the command above is how to destroy a linux box with a managed root directory, removing everything stored within, so don't try execute it :)